Understand Geoscience Employment Trends

 AGI Geoscience Workforce Program Reports

-AGI's reports include the Status of the Geoscience Workforce 2009 report, based on original data collected by AGI as well as from federal data sources, professional membership organizations, and industry.
-The report integrates all of these various data sources into a comprehensive view of the human and economic parameters of the geosciences, including supply and training of new students, workforce demographics and employment projections, to trends in geosciences research funding and economic indicators.
+AGI publishes an annual report on the status of the geoscience workforce, based on original data collected by AGI as well as from federal data sources, professional membership organizations, and industry.
+The report integrates these data into a comprehensive view of the human and economic parameters of the geosciences, including supply and training of new students, workforce demographics and employment projections, to trends in geosciences research funding and economic indicators.
+See the Status of the Geoscience Workforce 2014 report.

 Roman Czujko, from the Statistical Research Center at the American Institute of Physics, gave this presentation at the 2007 Workshop on The Role of Departments in Preparing Future Geoscience Professionals.
 Jobs are available in the geosciences, and geoscientists report a high level of job satisfaction.